Experimenting with Emerging RISC-V Systems for Decentralised Machine Learning: Experimentation

 Due to the invasive PyTorch threading policy, only using the \texttt{taskset} command is insufficient in this scenario.
 Even if the process is restricted to 4 cores, PyTorch still creates a thread pool of as many threads as available cores.
 This behaviour can lead to many threads that, swapping between each other, can spoil the performance of PyTorch and subsequently ruin the fairness of the comparison.
 This problem has been resolved by setting \texttt{OMP\_NUM\_THREADS=4}, thus limiting the OpenMP threads created by PyTorch to 4, making it behave on Ampere exactly like on the SiFive platform.
 The \texttt{MKL\_NUM\_THREADS=4} has also been set to prevent the MKL library from creating more threads than the assigned cores to obtain the same behaviour on Intel.

 Another precaution to exploit the few cores available at maximum is to use the TCP backend of FastFlow instead of the MPI one.
-The motivation behind this is the computational behaviour of the OpenMPI blocking receive.
+The motivation behind this is the computational behaviour of the OpenMPI blocking \texttt{receive}.
 When issued, it actuates a busy waiting policy, directly occupying a core at 100\% of its capability, which would skew the energy results.
 Moreover, in the context of SiFive RISC-V, this means wasting $ 1/4 $ of the available computational power.
 We thus resorted to the TCP backend.

 Lastly, a shared workload for the different experiments has to be set.
 Table~\ref{tab:setting} summarises the details of the data used and estimated model complexity.
-Due to the massive difference in the computational performance of the various machines, the choice has been made with particular attention to the SiFive RISC-V. We have chosen to train the MLP on MNIST for 100 epochs, subdivided into 20 federated rounds composed of 5 epochs each, to achieve the stability of the learning curve and allow the assessment of the impact of the computation and communication fraction of the code.
-A brief video of 148 containing people moving has been chosen for the YOLOv5 experiments, following the same reasoning exposed before.
-We report the mean results across five different runs.
+Due to the massive difference in the computational performance of the various machines, the choice has been made with particular attention to the SiFive RISC-V. We have chosen to train the MLP on MNIST for 100 epochs, subdivided into 20 federated rounds composed of 5 epochs each.
+This choice allows the learning curve to stabilise.
+At the same time, it allows the assessment of relevant measurements (e.g., communication and computation costs).
+We also experimented with a larger ML workload: training a ResNet18 network on the CIFAR10 dataset.
+Unfortunately, such a configuration required ~24 hours on the RISC-V processor to complete a single training epoch, which is a time span incompatible with our experimental setting.

+A brief video of 148 frames containing people moving has been chosen for the YOLOv5 experiments.
+We report the mean experimental results across five different runs in Table \ref{tab:results}.
+Note that these choices, especially the choice of using only a subset of the available cores, do not hinder x86-64 and ARM platforms in favour of RISC-V. In fact, due to the chosen workload, the total computation time increases with the number of involved cores.
+This is due to the reduced benefits that are gained in parallelizing the training of a small model and the additional costs required by thread handling and synchronization (in particular under the Python threading model).